A Mini-Batch Quasi-Newton Proximal Method for Constrained Total-Variation Nonlinear Image Reconstruction: Abstract

 \section{Abstract}

-Over the years, computational imaging with accurate nonlinear physical models has drawn considerable interest due to its ability to achieve high-quality reconstructions.
-However, such nonlinear models are computationally demanding.
-A popular choice for solving the corresponding inverse problems is accelerated stochastic proximal methods (ASPMs), with the caveat that each iteration is expensive.
-To overcome this issue, we propose a \increm{} quasi-Newton proximal method (\ours{}) tailored to image reconstruction problems with total-variation regularization.
-It involves an efficient approach that computes a weighted proximal mapping at a cost similar to that of the proximal mapping in ASPMs.
-However, \ours{} requires fewer iterations than ASPMs to converge.
+Over the years, computational imaging with accurate nonlinear physical models has garnered considerable interest due to its ability to achieve high-quality reconstructions.
+However, using such nonlinear models for reconstruction is computationally demanding.
+A popular choice for solving the corresponding inverse problems is the accelerated stochastic proximal method (ASPM), with the caveat that each iteration is still expensive.
+To overcome this issue, we propose a \increm{} quasi-Newton proximal method (\ours{}) tailored to image reconstruction problems with constrained total variation regularization.
+Compared to ASPM, \ours{} requires fewer iterations to converge.
+Moreover, we propose an efficient approach to compute a weighted proximal mapping at a cost similar to that of the proximal mapping in ASPM.
+We also analyze the convergence of \ours{} in the nonconvex setting.
 We assess the performance of \ours{} on three-dimensional inverse-scattering problems with linear and nonlinear physical models.
-Our results on simulated and real data show the effectiveness and efficiency of \ours{}.
+Our results on simulated and real data demonstrate the effectiveness and efficiency of \ours{}, while also validating our theoretical analysis.